Top sportsman, Rhodes scholar took own life after depression battle

 After his family physically stopped him taking his own life, his sister called the community assessment team but was told there was nothing they could do and to ring 111.

-The next day Lowery panicked and ran away after a decision to readmit him.
-He was found next to a motorway after jumping a safety barrier.

-He was returned to North Shore Hospital and readmitted under the Mental Health Act.

-On February 19, 2019, McNaught said she could no longer treat Lowery privately because of his escalating risk, to the distress of his family.
+On February 19, 2019, the private psychologist said she could no longer treat Lowery privately because of his escalating risk, to the distress of his family.

 But she agreed to "tentatively" resume treatment a month later after learning Lowery was still on the waiting list for psychological help and yet to receive therapy.